-“A flaky vegetarian samosa made with a spicy filling of chunky potato and green peas with a bite of chilli encased in a crisp light pastry.”
+“A flaky vegan samosa made with a spicy filling of chunky potato and grated beetroot encased in a crisp light pastry.”

-The addition of beetroot to the filling for this recipe is a variation on the traditional Indian potato and pea filling.
+The addition of beetroot to the filling is a variation on the traditional Indian potato and pea filling.
 However, in my mind, there are no rules in creating your perfect samosa filling.
 So get creative!

 Samosas are often served in chaat, along with the traditional accompaniments of either chick pea or white pea.
 They are garnished with yoghurt, tamarind and green chutney, chopped onions, coriander, and chaat masala.